LucasrodriguesP/LucasrodriguesP/README.md

 👋 Hi, I’m Lucas ツ

-🧐 I am studying on university and by my own.
+🧐 I am studying at university and by my own.

 ✔  English and portuguese.